czernous/persian-hugo/exampleSite/content/about/_index.md

 Around that time the print on demand trend was booming.
 So, I decided to hop on that wagon.
 I had worked remotely before as some of my teaching days included teaching online.
 So I knew I would be comfortable working remotely.

-I got online and created an activewear shop on Shopify.
+I got online and created an activewear shop on Shopify called Enius Boutique.
 I worked from morning till night on my business.
 But still no clients.
 My heart sank and I thought to myself.
-What am I doing wrong?
+"What am I doing wrong?"
 Eventually, my business venture came to a close.

 My frustration triggered an obsession to learn how to market.
 Since then, I have dedicated my free time to studying marketing.

 So far, I have completed a Level 4 in Copywriting and am in the midst of completing a Level 4 in Social Media Marketing.
 I hope to complete a certificate in SEO at a later date.

-All this studying inspired me to share the knowledge gained from my courses on this blog to help other creatives market their business online.
+All this studying inspired me to share the knowledge gained from my courses on my blog to help other creatives market their businesses online.

-Marketing isn't an area often focused on in creative courses.
+Marketing isn't an area of focus on creative courses.
+Even though funny enough it is one of the most important aspects of being an artist or designer.
 So my blog fills that knowledge gap.

 When I am not writing, you will find me reading, travelling, working out, crocheting and watching movies with my family.